 Duffy’s social practice strives to demystify coding and technology for creatives, with a focus on creatives underrepresented in tech-based or STEAM careers.
-Duffy strongly believes in the medium’s capacity for negotiating power, promotion of alternative narratives, and identity construction.
-Their focus is on cultivating spaces for accessible conversations where knowledge can be shared outside of a hierarchical structure.
+Duffy strongly believes in the medium’s capacity for promotion of alternative narratives and cultivating spaces for accessible conversations where knowledge can be shared and developed outside of hierarchical structures.